 Parents Radically Organized (PROs)

 This start-up organization aims to support parents as they navigate the education system, and as they organize to improve it.

 What We’re Interested In

 Our intent is to discover and fund even more ambitious examples of exceptional, student-centered education, along with the systems changes needed for more engaging and relevant learning opportunities to proliferate throughout North Minneapolis.
 And, we remain committed to ensuring that students are positioned as co-designers of all of these efforts.

 One way we will honor that intention is to work with a panel of Northside Education Advisors – many of whom are current or former students – to help us set strategy and review future proposals.
-The Foundation is currently working with these Advisors to develop a new education funding opportunity to be announced before the start of the 2017-18 academic year.
+The Foundation is currently working with these Advisors to develop a new education funding opportunity related to family engagement and is in the middle of the first round of funding.